 New procedure for testing and plating vehicles

-Please note that from 19 November 2018 there will be a new system for the testing and issuing of vehicle plates and licences came into force on 19 November 2018.
+A new system for the testing and issuing of vehicle plates and licences came into force on 19 November 2018.

 From this date all new and existing licences will be required to contact our approved garage directly to book the vehicle for a test before an application can be made.